Arianna Huffington Shares Daughter Christina's Wedding Photos: 'Celebrating the Amazing Love'

 "Celebrating the amazing love of my daughter Christina Huffington and her husband, Paul Needham," Huffington wrote on social media.
 "May the joy of their wedding weekend be with them always! ❤️."

 The celebration took place in a lush, grassy field with the aisle and dinner tables adorned with flowers.
-Christina's sister Isabella was right on theme in a sheer, petal-clad dress.
-Huffington went classic in a black gown, finished with power sleeves and a floral design.
+Christina's sister Isabella coordinated with the decor in a floral-embroidered sheer dress.
+Arianna selected a black gown with sheer puff sleeves and ribbon appliqué along the bodice.

 RELATED GALLERY: Happily Ever After: See All of the Celebrity Weddings of 2021